httpwg/http-extensions/draft-ietf-httpbis-replay.md

 Clients (user-agents and intermediaries) that sent the request in early data MUST automatically retry the request when receiving a 4NN (Too Early) response status code.
-Such retries MUST NOT be sent in early data, and SHOULD NOT be sent if the TLS handshake on the original connection does not successfully complete.
+Such retries MUST NOT be sent in early data.

 Intermediaries that receive a 4NN (Too Early) status code MAY automatically retry requests after allowing the handshake to complete unless the original